Iceman (2014 film)

-Iceman is a 2014 Hong Kong-Chinese 3D martial arts action-comedy film directed by Law Wing-cheung and starring Donnie Yen, who also serves as the film's action director.
-The film is a remake of the 1989 film The Iceman Cometh which was directed by Clarence Fok and starred Yuen Biao.
+Iceman is a 2014 3D martial arts action-comedy film directed by Law Wing-cheung and starring Donnie Yen, who also serves as the film's action director.
+A Hong Kong-Chinese co-production, the film is a remake of the 1989 film The Iceman Cometh which was directed by Clarence Fok and starred Yuen Biao.
 The film was released in Hong Kong and China on April 25, 2014.